24 months$71.76 paid upfront every 2 years

 Next, we tested on an IPv4 connection, and were happy to find that it did not suffer from any leaks.
 This means that as long as you remember to disable IPv6 manually in Windows, you can use this VPN securely.
 It's not ideal, but certainly a workaround that will work for any subscribers who have an IPv6 connection.

 Finally, we checked for leaks on macOS and found that it suffers from no IPV4, IPV6, DNS, or WebRTC leaks.
 This is great news, and means that the macOS client can 100% be trusted for privacy purposes.
 On the other hand, this is the client that does not have a kill switch.
-So if you intend on torrenting, or are concerned about leaking data for some other reason, you may want to look elsewhere.
+So if you intend on torrenting, you may want to look elsewhere.

 Ease of Use